67P/hyperchannel/docs/UPGRADE_SUMMARY.md

 - ✅ App loads and runs correctly in browser

 ## Next Steps
-1. Monitor for any remaining deprecation warnings in browser console
-2. Re-evaluate gesture support options (removed ember-gestures/ember-hammertime)
-3. Consider cleaning up old pod structure directories if no longer needed
-4. Update to future Ember LTS versions as they're released
+1. Update to future Ember LTS versions as they're released
+2. Continue monitoring for new deprecations in upcoming Ember versions
+3. Consider performance optimizations now that modernization is complete

 ## Notes
 - **Array reactivity**: Use `TrackedArray` from `tracked-built-ins` for reactive arrays that need to update templates